 Blood Feeding

 An aluminium plate feeding system supplies cages with blood twice a week.
 A pocket of blood is created on side of an aluminium plate (10 x 10 cm x 3mm) with parafilm (figure 5).
 To encourage feeding, blood is warmed by placing a heated bean bag on top of plate feeder.
-Bean bag consisted of approximately 250 g wheat grains in a cloth bag, which are heated for about 10 seconds in a microwave.
+The bean bag consisted of approximately 250 g of wheat grains in a cloth bag, which is heated for about 10 seconds in a microwave.
 The blood we use for feeding is from a local abattoir; as these animals (mainly goats and sheep) are for human consumption they are tested to avoid the presence of pathogens.

 Three days after blood feeding, an oviposition site for the females to lay their eggs is provided.
-The oviposition site can be a round plastic container with filter paper soaked in water covering the inside; this is removed two days later.
+The oviposition site is a round plastic container filled to about ¼ with water and filter paper covering the inside.
+Two days later the oviposition site is removed.
 For maximum egg production, make sure the filter paper covers the entire available surface inside the container and remains wet.

 Remove the egg paper and place onto absorbent paper to dry under insectary conditions; eggs require a period of conditioning at high humidity (over 70%) of at least 48 hours after being laid.
 Eggs can be left in the insectary for up to 3 months with minimal decrease in hatch rate, as long as the humidity is kept high 26.